U.S. angry about Snowden's protectors, but will it get even?

 Ecuador, for example, is facing the expiration on July 31 of a program that provides it with duty-free access to the U.S. market for many of its goods.

-Anthony Cordesman, a national security expert at the Center for Strategic and International Studies, said Washington should avoid punitive measures that could threaten important alliances.
+Anthony Cordesman, a national security expert at the Centre for Strategic and International Studies, said Washington should avoid punitive measures that could threaten important alliances.

 "Compared to all of the key issues between the United States, Russia and China, Snowden doesn't matter," he said.